hanami/guides/content/v2.2/introduction/building-an-api.md

     end
   end

-  context "when no book matches the given id" do
+  context "when no book matches the given ID" do
     it "returns not found" do
       get "/books/#{books.max(:id).to_i + 1}"